jasonsgunz/self-hosting-bot-discord/README.md

 -- The Bot has a Auto Updater so u dont have to change the FIle manually.

--- If the Bot has any Errors, DM s9q9 on Discord.
+-- If the Bot has any Errors, or u have questions DM s9q9 on Discord.

 --The Bot is Open Source so u can modify it to ur needs.